Australia–New Zealand relations: Migration

-Since 2023, New Zealanders are given a fast track to Australian citizenship.
+Since 2023, New Zealanders have been given a fast track to Australian citizenship.

 Trans-Tasman migration and connections

-There are many people who have emigrated from New Zealand to Australia, including former Premier of South Australia, Mike Rann, comedian turned psychologist Pamela Stephenson and actor Russell Crowe.
+There are many people who have emigrated from New Zealand to Australia, including former Premier of South Australia, Mike Rann, comedian turned psychologist Pamela Stephenson, and actor Russell Crowe.
 Australians who have emigrated to New Zealand include the 17th and 23rd Prime Ministers of New Zealand Sir Joseph Ward and Michael Joseph Savage, Russel Norman, former co-leader of the Green Party, and Matt Robson, former deputy leader of the Progressive Party.